potassco/anthem-1/README.md

 > Translate answer set programs to first-order theorem prover language

+## Status of this project

+> [!NOTE]
+> You’re currently looking at version 1 of `anthem`, which was built by Patrick Lühne and is no longer being developed.
+> No further commits to this repository will be made.
+>
+> If you're interested in a recent version of anthem, have a look [at the new repository](https://github.com/potassco/anthem).

 ## Overview

 `anthem` translates ASP programs (in the input language of [`clingo`](https://github.com/potassco/clingo)) to the language of first-order theorem provers such as [Prover9](https://www.cs.unm.edu/~mccune/mace4/).